-Spending a day in the Yarra Ranges with your best pal has never been easier when so many of our best cafes, wineries and pubs are pet-approved.
+Spending a day in the Yarra Valley & Dandenong Ranges with your best pal has never been easier when so many of our best cafes, wineries and pubs are pet-approved.

 Pack up your pooch and head to our region to experience a great day out that both you and your dog will enjoy.
 Here are just a few to get you inspired.

-No matter where you go in the Yarra Ranges region, you’ll find a cafe that’s happy to welcome you with your pupper.
-We’ve sniffed out a few you and your dog can enjoy.
+No matter where you go in the Yarra Valley & Dandenong Ranges region, you’ll find a cafe that’s happy to welcome you with your pupper.
+We’ve sniffed out a few that you and your dog can enjoy.

-You'll find these spots have friendly pup-loving staff who'll often pop out to say hello to both you and your pup, have fresh water bowls available for thirsty dogs, along with outdoor door seating where everyone can relax for a coffee and a treat.
-Pawtastic dog treats are on the menu at both Incy Wincy and The General Food Store too.
+These spots have friendly pup-loving staff who'll often pop out to say hello to you and your pup, fresh water bowls for thirsty dogs, and outdoor door seating where everyone can relax for a coffee and a treat.
+Pawtastic dog treats are on the menu at Incy Wincy and The General Food Store.

-At SkyHigh Mt Dandenong, you can make your way to the summit with your best pal in tow and enjoy the pet-friendly cafe and incredible Melbourne views.
+At SkyHigh Mt Dandenong, you can go to the summit with your best pal in tow and enjoy the pet-friendly cafe and incredible Melbourne views.

-The Yarra Ranges region is known for incredible wineries and the good news is so many of them welcome your pet too (assuming they’re on lead and well-behaved of course.)
+The Yarra Valley & Dandenong Ranges region is known for incredible wineries and the good news is so many of them welcome your pet too (assuming they’re on lead and well-behaved of course.)

 Kellybrook Winery has dog-friendly spaces available at their cellar door with a paved area with barrels and umbrellas that's perfect for doggies and their mates.
 It's a popular spot so book ahead, especially on weekends.
 Additionally, from the winery, there's great local walking available from the winery.
 Visitors and their doggos can wander the quiet local, semi-rural roads.

-Why not create a DIY wine tour and take your pup on a round trip of these as well as other great pet-friendly wineries such as Watt’s River, Coombe Yarra Valley, Seville Estate, Rob Dolan Wines, and Jayden Ong just to name a few.
+Why not create a DIY wine tour and take your pup on a round trip of these as well as other great pet-friendly wineries such as Watt’s River Brewing, Coombe Yarra Valley, Seville Estate, Rob Dolan Wines, De Bortoli and Jayden Ong just to name a few.

-Don’t forget though, when making your booking (especially on weekends) let them know you’ll be travelling with your furbaby, so they can save a spot in the appropriate spot.
+Don’t forget though, when making your booking (especially on weekends) let them know you’ll be travelling with your furbaby, so they can save you both a spot.
+These tables can book out quickly!